The AIRI plug-and-play algorithm for image reconstruction in radio-interferometry: variations and robustness: Proposed methodology

-If obtaining an estimate of the solution to a specific model is desirable, it is also of interest to be able to quantify the uncertainty in the recovered solution; this is all the more important in applications such as RI imaging where only very few features of the image can be measured \cite{repetti2019scalable}.
-In practice, this uncertainty quantification is often performed by sampling from the posterior linked to $A$ in \eqref{eq:inclusion_general}, \emph{e.g.}~with MCMC methods \cite{laumont2022bayesian, mukherjee2023learned}, but other strategies have been proposed \cite{repetti2019scalable, zhang2019probabilistic, liaudat2023scalable}; in a nutshell, these methods aim at quantifying the aleatoric uncertainty induced by the measurement procedure \eqref{eq:inv_pb_gen} in the reconstructed image.
+If obtaining an estimate of the solution to a specific model is desirable, it is also of interest to be able to quantify the uncertainty in the recovered solution.
+In practice, this uncertainty quantification is often performed by sampling from the posterior linked to $r$ in \eqref{eq:minimization}, \emph{e.g.}~with MCMC methods \citep{laumont2022bayesian, mukherjee2023learned}, but other strategies have been proposed \citep{repetti2019scalable, zhang2019probabilistic, liaudat2023scalable}.
+In a nutshell, these methods aim at quantifying the aleatoric uncertainty induced by the measurement procedure \eqref{eq:inv_pb_gen} in the reconstructed image.

-Similarly to \cite{narnhofer2021bayesian}, we instead propose in this work to investigate the epistemic uncertainty in the reconstruction, induced by variations in the denoiser $\operatorname{D}$ (and thus implicitly in the regularisation model characterised by $A$).
-In fact, while the choice of $A$ in \eqref{eq:inclusion_general} is a cornerstone of the reconstruction quality, its relationship with the denoiser $\operatorname{D}$ in the case of PnP algorithms remains unclear since no closed form for $A$ is available in general, not to mention the high number of parameters and the (by nature) imperfect training procedure of $\operatorname{D}$.
+Similarly to \citet{narnhofer2021bayesian}, we instead propose in this work to investigate the epistemic uncertainty in the reconstruction, induced by variations in the denoiser $\operatorname{D}$.
+In fact, while the choice of $r$ in \eqref{eq:minimization} is a cornerstone of the reconstruction quality, its relationship with the denoiser $\operatorname{D}$ in the case of PnP algorithms remains unclear since no closed form for $r$ is available in general\footnote{ Only a maximally monotone operator can be associated to $\operatorname{D}$.
+These operators can be seen as a generalization of subdifferentials for convex functionals.
+We refer the reader to \citet{bauschke2011convex} and \citet{pesquet2021learning} for more details.}, not to mention the high number of parameters and the (by nature) imperfect training procedure of $\operatorname{D}$.